-The W. P. Carey School of Business has academic agreements with universities in the United Kingdom, the Netherlands, Austria, Mexico, Spain, Chile, Argentina, France, Italy, Germany, the Czech Republic, Ireland, Turkey, Hong Kong, and Singapore.
+The W. P. Carey School of Business has academic agreements with universities throughout Europe, Latin America, and Asia.
 Students who participate and are successful in one of these approved programs abroad for one semester are deemed to have fulfilled the global and area studies requirements of the Certificate in International Business.
-Students who participate in a W. P. Carey School of Business seminar of at least a six-week duration or in an approved internship abroad of at least eight weeks satisfy six of the nine semester hours.
+Students who participate in an approved W. P. Carey School of Business program may satisfy some of the nine semester hours of international and area studies credit.